vprusso/toqito/docs/intro_tutorial.rst

   print(f'Is the final state mixed? {tqt.state_props.is_mixed(convex_sum)}')

-We can also build common states quickly from :code:`toqito` .
-For example
+Some common states are built quickly from :code:`toqito` .
+For example, the four Bell states for two qubits are obtained with :code:`toqito.states.bell(k)`, where k runs from 0 to 3.

 Channels